astropy/package-template/docs/ape17.rst

 Run tests with all optional dependencies::

-   tox -e test-all
+   tox -e test-alldeps

 Run tests with minimal dependencies and the latest developer version of numpy and astropy::

-   tox -e test-dev
+   tox -e test-devdeps

 Build the documentation::